Thoughts on Universal Literacy

 While I agree that the quality of writing has decreased ever since then, we should not avoid the fact that nowadays, with enough practice, theoretically anyone who knows how to write can become a competent, if not decent, writer.

 What if universal literacy was achieved far before the Industrial Revolution?
-Surely there will be a decrease in quality content even in that alternative reality, but that does not alter the fact that that decrease is inevitable if our plan is to make more people literate, and that is not due to a lack of education, but simply because stupidity was, is, (and probably will be) an unseparated part in the history of humanity, whether we witness this in any kind of recording or not, like bad music or any other low-quality craftsmanship.
+Surely there will be a decrease in quality content even in that alternative reality.
+However, that does not alter the fact that that decrease is inevitable if our plan is to make more people literate, and that is not due to a lack of education, but simply because stupidity was, is, (and probably will be) an unseparated part in the history of humanity.

-Thanks to universal literacy, one of the blessings it gave us is anyone's potential to become a recorded philosopher, unless someone else will do the writing for you, like Plato did to Socrates.
+On the other hand, thanks to to universal literacy, one of the blessings it can give is, us is anyone's potential to become a recorded philosopher, unless someone else will do the writing for you, like Plato did to Socrates.
 If it weren't for Plato's teachings, we might as well have never heard about the person who became the father of western philosophy.

 Good week Mr. Leblanc, I indeed agree that stupidity is more often than not a difficult word to use, as no one likes being called dumb, so yes, it could be defined in the words you have used as they are more politically correct.
 I apologize if the way I phrased it sounded uncomfortable.
 I think regardless that stupidity is firstly defined by deciscions, for a dumb person is defined by the actions of the same nature as theirs, and since there are dumb deciscions, there are dumb people, and should these decisions not be made at all, there will technically be no stupidity.
 Thus I think it's more about actions than self-awareness, even though the latter can be correct…